alperbahcekapili/TwitterCrawler/Readme.md

 For both dump and processed versions of data, you can have a user based dashboard here.
 More visualizations will be implemented...

+For gender detection there is a file needed which is called names.csv under local folder.
+This file should be csv.
+It should contain names in its first column and should contain "M" or "F" with respect to names gender.
+M is identifier for male and F female.

 ## Location Detection